ejwillemse/BAN313/chapter1.md

 1. Calculate the difference between Company A's price and that of Company B for each product (price of A - price of B), and assign the answer to the vector `price_diff`.
 2. Draw a histogram of the price difference to analyse the sample distribution.
 3. Determine the number of samples and assign the answer to the variable `n`.
-4. Look the number of samples in conjunction with the histogram and decide if the distribution of the variable is near normal.
+4. Look at the number of samples in conjunction with the histogram and decide if the distribution of the variable is near normal.
 If you decide it is near-normal set `normalConditionMet <- TRUE`, if not set `normalConditionMet <- FALSE`.
 5. Calculate the sample mean and standard deviation of the price differences and assign the answers to `mean_diff` and `s_diff`.

 *** =hint